 It’s not strictly on Smithdown, but Allerton Road is attached to the legendary South Liverpool street, so we’ve included a few of our favourite eateries from this end of town, too.

-Maray, the second restaurant of the same name to open in Liverpool, replicates the success of its city centre branch in this light and airy venue on Allerton Road.
+Maray, the second restaurant of the same name to open in Liverpool, replicates the success of its city centre branch in this light and airy venue.
 A popular spot for the vegetarians of Liverpool, Maray serves small plates of delicately crafted food that you can nibble on throughout your evening.

 Highlights include the roasted carrots, whipped goats’ cheese with honey and thyme and an unbelievably tender fillet steak.